 About National Parks in Croatia

-The landscape of Croatia offers much more than coastal resorts and historic towns; there are some exceptional National Parks and protected landscapes which offer the visitor a unique experience.
+The landscape of Croatia offers much more than coastal resorts and historic towns; there are exceptional National Parks and protected landscapes which offer the visitor a range of sightseeing opportunities.
 We have selected some great accommodation in our favourite locations, the justly world-famous Plitvice Lakes National Park, the often overlooked Krka National Park not far from Split and Mljet Island off the coast near Dubrovnik.

 The park is open daily all year round, with longer opening hours during summer.
 There is an entrance fee, which acts as a contribution to the park's upkeep and protection.
 In the summer the park is green and full of lush vegetation while in the winter the lakes and waterfalls freeze leaving spectacular ice sculptures.

 Designated a National Park in 1985, National Park Krka has a rich and diverse flora & fauna.
 It includes the region along the river Krka which runs through a deep canyon and forms beautiful waterfalls.
-The town of Skradin is simply magical in every detail; including the peace and quiet of the Visovac monastery and the burst of water drops of the Skradinski Buk waterfall.
+The town of Skradin is simply magical in every detail; including the peace and quiet of the Visovac monastery and the sprinkling of water drops from the Skradinski Buk waterfall.

-Mljet is one of the smaller but most beautiful of the Dalmatian islands - its western half is given over to a Nature Park to protect the environment of its famous salt lakes.
-The park is densely wooded and has two lakes which are joined to the sea, the 12th century Monastery of St. Mary is in the middle of the largest one.
+Mljet is one of the smaller Dalmatian islands - its western half is given over to a Nature Park to protect the environment of its famous salt lakes.
+The park is densely wooded and has two lakes which are joined to the sea; the 12th century Monastery of St. Mary is in the middle of the largest one.

-With its area of almost 2,000 km², the Velebit Nature Park is the largest protected area of Croatia, larger than all other protected areas put together.
-Within the Park, there is a series of smaller protected areas, including two National Parks: Northern Velebit and Paklenica, and the strict reserves of Hajdučki and Rožanski kukovi.
-This is a diverse area, rich in plant and animal life and that is why it is a UNESCO protected area.
+With its area of almost 2,000 km², the Velebit Nature Park is the largest protected area in Croatia, larger than all other protected areas put together.
+Within the park, there is a series of smaller protected areas, including two National Parks: Northern Velebit and Paklenica, and the strict reserves of Hajdučki and Rožanski kukovi.
+This is a diverse area, rich in plant and animal life and that's why it is protected by UNESCO.